Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

 Affordable Housing

-- Allocate $100 million to the Housing Production Trust Fund (HPTF) and allocate $5 million for flexible capital.
+- Set aside 30 percent of the Housing Production Trust Fund (HPTF) for preservation.
 To ensure that preservation projects have a path to becoming safe, affordable, high-quality housing, the District should set aside 25 percent of the HPTF for preservation.
 Flexible capital would support carrying costs, gap financing, and other up-front costs required for preserving affordable housing.

 - Invest $30 million to enable tenants to purchase their building through the Tenant Opportunity to Purchase Act (TOPA) to build Black and brown wealth.
 Reopen, expand, and fund the First Right to Purchase Program, which provides affordable financing to tenants who seek to purchase their building through the TOPA process.